kelwinpa/application-accelerator-samples/weatherforecast-csharp/README.md

 This depends on the TAP installation having DNS configured for the Knative ingress.

-## Deploying to Azure Sping Apps with Azure CLI
+## Deploying to Azure Spring Apps with Azure CLI

 ### Login to Azure